andretietz/retroauth/README.md

 }
 ```
 ## What does it do?
-If you call an authenticated Method of this Service it'll do the following things under the hood:
+If you call an authenticated method of this service, it'll do the following things under the hood:
-* Check if there is an Account in the Android AccountManager already.
-If not, it'll open the LoginActivity (starts the request after successful login again).
-If there is an account already go on with step 2
+* Step 1: Checks if there already is an account in the Android AccountManager.
+If not, it'll open the LoginActivity.
+If there already is an account, go on with step 2
-* Get the authentication token from the account (AccountManager) and adds it to the request header.
-If there is no valid token, the LoginActivity could open with the Accounts username prefilled
+* Step 2: Gets the authentication token from the account (AccountManager) and adds it to the request header.
+If there is no valid token, the LoginActivity could open with the pre-filled accounts username
-* Send the actual request
+* Step 3: Sends the actual request
-* If that request fails with an 401 (the only one right now) it invalidates the used Token and continues with step 1.
+* Step 4: If that request fails with an 401 (the only one right now) it invalidates the used token and continues with step 1.

 ## How to use it?

-### 1. Create 3 Strings in your strings.xml
+### 1. Create 3 strings in your strings.xml
 i.e.
 ``` xml
 <resources>